 When choosing travel insurance for a future international or domestic trip, be sure you understand exactly what’s covered.
 There are different categories for the basic coverage, as well as limitations for coverage such as alcohol use and extreme sports.

 What is there to do in Puerto Rico?

-For decades travelers, seduced by Puerto Rico’s charm and miles of breathtaking beaches have returned again and again because there is a plethora of things to do.
+For decades travelers, seduced by Puerto Rico’s charm and miles of breathtaking beaches have returned again and again because there are a plethora of things to do.

-Once you make the decision to travel to Puerto Rico, eco-friendly activities from world-class surfing to hiking a tropical rain forest are at your fingertips.
+Once you make the decision to travel to Puerto Rico, eco-friendly activities from kayaking a bio-bay that glows blue to hiking a tropical rain forest are at your fingertips.

 A UNESCO World Heritage Site, 16th and 17th century candy-colored homes and shops dot this charming city.